morrownr/USB-WiFi/README.md

 What is new?
 Some retailers are continuing to have inventory problems and prices continue to climb.

 What else is new?
 HOT!
-The 64 bit version of the Raspberry Pi OS was finally recently (21-01-28).
+The 64 bit version of the Raspberry Pi OS was finally recently (21-01-28) released.
 That is the good news.
 The bad news is that the data file for `usbmodeswitch` is the old version.
 What this means is that many of the multi-state adapters shown later in this document will not automatically work.
 The driver is there but cannot activate due to the adapter being stuck in CD-ROM or flash mode.
 To correct this:

 https://github.com/morrownr/USB-WiFi/blob/main/How_to_Modeswitch.md